 Considering all the types of crimes, Guadalajara can be considered a medium safe city, since there are drug-related crimes, robbery and auto-part theft which should be worrying for tourists.
-Guadalajara is a big city and it is a normal thing that there is crime.
+Guadalajara is a big city and it is a normal thing that there is a crime.

 TRANSPORT & TAXIS RISK : MEDIUM

 Taxis which are marked and registered are reliable and safe, unlike the public transportation which is generally unsafe for travelers, due to the pickpocketing, bag-snatching, and armed robberies that are happening there.
-However, be aware that there is a risk that the driver will not the take the shortest possible route, if he/she perceives that you do not know where exactly he/she should drive.
+However, be aware that there is a risk that the driver will not take the shortest possible route if he/she perceives that you do not know where exactly he/she should drive.
 If you decide to drive, you should be alert for changing road conditions, drive defensively and leave space to maneuver.

 PICKPOCKETS RISK : MEDIUM